EMEASO23/latin102/quiz2.md

 - Antecedent = Hercules, masc sing

-- Quem is dative singular because it is referring to whom Apollo refused to give an oracle (Acting as the indirect object)
+- Quem❌ is dative singular because it is referring to whom Apollo refused to give an oracle (Acting as the indirect object)

-10. Hercules, qui was driven into a fit of madness by Juno, killed his own wife Megara.
+10. Hercules, qui was driven into a fit of madness by Juno, killed his own wife Megara. ❌

 - Antecedent = hercules, masc sing